-The 3rd Annual Gold Rush Gravel Grinder will be held on June 6 2015.
-We will be riding on the same course as last year, so those of you who haven’t yet made it out, will get a chance to ride this beautiful but grueling course.
+The 3rd Annual Gold Rush Gravel Grinder will be held on June 6, 2015.
+We will be riding on the same courses as last year, so those of you who haven’t yet made it out, will get a chance to ride this beautiful but grueling course.
 Anyone who raced in previous years will have a chance to beat their time or just finish the ride (if you haven’t made the ‘cut-off’ time).
 We will also have a new 210 mile course, the Mother Lode, for those of you who like to go Big!!
 We look forward to another great season of grinding gravel and leave you with a few words from our riders.